This is a romantic relationship where there is a big difference in age between two lovers.

 - It is offhandedly mentioned in the pilot that Niles is five years younger than his wife Maris.
 He mentions this fact again in a later episode when asked about the prospect of having kids with her.
 After his divorce, Niles had a brief fling with a twenty-something barista at Cafe Nervosa, while Niles would have been in his mid-forties at least by that point.

 - Frasier himself had a few flings with younger women.
 One was in an early episode where a twenty-two-year-old sales associate at the department store he shopped at made a pass at him.
 Frasier was forty-one at the time.
-They ultimately decide that the age difference is too much and don't go through with it.
-Another younger woman Frasier dates turns out to be a complete weirdo, but the sex is so good that he sticks around a bit longer for this one.
+They ultimately decide that the age difference is too much (plus the woman had daddy issues, something she recognized as a psychology student.) and don't go through with it.
+Another younger woman Frasier dates turns out to be a complete weirdo, but the sex is so good that he sticks around a little longer for this one.

 - In the show's final season, Martin gets together with Frasier and Niles' former babysitter Ronee Lawrence.
-Her exact age is unknown, but there is probably at least a decade and a half between them.
+Her exact age is unknown, but there is probably at least a fifteen year age gap between them.

 - A French Village: Daniel has relationships with two women significantly younger than him.
 Hortense isn't quite as much (her actress is twenty years younger than Daniel's).
 Sarah definitely was though (a nearly thirty year age gap between the actors).

 - In "The One with the Ick Factor", 26-year-old Monica dates a guy the others call Young Ethan.
 He's a senior in college.
 Monica originally tells him she's 22, but admits her real age when they sleep together.
 He has a little confession himself: he's a senior in high school.
 Monica freaks out and breaks up with him because it's icky.

 Monica: What we did was wrong.
 Oh god, I just had sex with somebody that wasn't alive during the Bicentennial.